donebyai-team/RedoraAI/README.md

 - **Portal** — API layer for frontend over gRPC/Connect-Web
 - **Spooler** — Tracks relevant posts based on subreddit/keyword pairs every 24h
     - Configurable fanout limits, polling intervals, and daily quotas
+    - Limits no of posts to track
+    - Limits Max no of relevant posts per day as per the subscribed plan
+    - Built-in retry logic for failed posts
+    - Send scheduled posts, DM and Comments

 ### LLM Layer